tymyrddin/purple/source/docs/teaming/index.rst

 against future attacks.
 This collaborative approach builds resilient, high-performing organisations capable of adapting to evolving threats.

+Since the Red team is usually a somewhat messy fun of offensive operations, and the Blue is likely structured around detection, defence, and incident response.
+For best results, the Purple team can own operational synergy: turning lessons from attack and defence into better strategy, tooling, and training.

 .. toctree::
    :glob:
    :maxdepth: 2